 Cause: Mineral Buildup

 More than 90% of U.S. homes have hard water, which means it contains too much calcium and magnesium.
 These minerals can accumulate in your pipes and appliances, creating clogs and less efficient operation.

-If you struggle with soap scum, clogged pipes or appliances deteriorating quickly, you might be dealing with hard water.
-Having a plumber add a water softener is the best way to fix this issue.
+If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
+Having a plumber install a water softener is the best way to solve this issue.

 Plumbing doesn’t last forever.
 If you have an older home, it’s important to know what pipe material you have and how long it lasts.

 If your pipes are near the end of their lifetime and you’re faced with leaks, discolored water or insufficient water pressure, it may be time to have them replaced.